michaellatham77/LathamLabScripts/README.md

 ## Running Scripts
 All our scripts use the `argparse` python library to parse command line arguments.
 You can get a brief description for what the script does and the arguments it takes by running `methyl_CSP.py3 -h` or simply `methyl_CSP.py3`.

+## Examples
+Examples for some of the scripts are provided in [examples](/examples).
+Example data and an example for how to run the script is given in the folder named after the appropriate script.